🐨 Model repo template#

 The script called model.py must either contain the model itself (i.e. code that both trains and runs the model), or import a pre-trained model from elsewhere.

-If you wish the model to be compatible with the scivision API, include a class within this script, which contains a prediction function that can be used to run the model on data.
+If you wish the model to be compatible with the Scivision API, include a class within this script, which contains a prediction function that can be used to run the model on data.
 You can include multiple classes for different models.

 For examples, check out the example model repos section.